pydantic/pydantic/docs/blog/pydantic-v2.md

 Updated late 10 Jul 2022, see [pydantic#4226](https://github.com/pydantic/pydantic/pull/4226).

+Update 30 Dec 2022: **The new release deadline for Pydantic V2 is the end of Q1 2023**, see [pydantic#4887](https://github.com/pydantic/pydantic/issues/4887) for more details, futher updates will be posted on that issue.

 ---

 I've spoken to quite a few people about pydantic V2, and mention it in passing even more.